Gelfand numbers related to structured sparsity and Besov space embeddings with small mixed smoothness: Applications

 \begin{remark} The special case $\Id:S^r_{2,1}B(\Omega) \to L_2(\Omega)$ in Corollary \ref{L2} is of particular interest. ``Dualizing'' its proof in Proposition \ref{res:appl_embedding_entropy} we obtain the following sharp result for the Kolmogorov numbers, namely

 provided that $0<r<1/2$. \end{remark} \begin{remark} We doubt that $\log\log m$-terms in Propositions \ref{res:appl_embedding_entropy0}, \ref{res:appl_embedding_entropy2} and Corollaries \ref{endpoint}, \ref{nonsharp} are necessary.
 Except in Proposition \ref{res:appl_embedding_entropy}, where we actually use the sharp mixed-norm estimate \eqref{eqn:GelMain1}, we reduce the problem to the classical finite-dimensional non-mixed situation \eqref{eqn:Foucartetal} via standard embeddings.
-Here we produce an additional $\log$ which will be a $\log\log$ at the end.
-To get an improvement, one needs to refine these estimates by working directly with the mixed-norms.
+By doing so, we produce an additional $\log$ which becomes a $\log\log$ at the end.
+To get an improvement, one needs to refine these estimates by working directly with the mixed norms.
 An associated mixed-norm result in the spirit of \eqref{eqn:GelMain1} where the inner $\ell_2^d$-spaces are replaced by $\ell^d_{p_0}$ and $\ell^d_{p_1}$ would solve this issue.
 But this seems to be rather involved for Gelfand numbers and we leave it as an open problem.
 However, in the case of entropy numbers this is possible as we will show in a forthcoming paper, \cite{MaUl17}. \end{remark}